Minnesota 1970s partial decriminalization of marijuana

 Marijuana is marijuana.
 But is “a small amount,” a small amount?

-Minnesota law makes clear that THC oil, dabs, marijuana wax, and concentrates – “the resinous form of marijuana” – is marijuana.
+Minnesota law makes clear that marijuana-THC oil, dabs, marijuana wax, and concentrates – “the resinous form of marijuana” – is marijuana.

 Close the loophole in the law?

 Has the time come to update Minnesota’s 1970s era decriminalization law?
-To treat small amounts of all forms of marijuana equally?
+To treat small amounts of marijuana equally, regardless of form?

 The law makes felons on a technicality.